-Winter is in full swing, and as we don our parkas and hunker down for the dark, bone-chilling days ahead, there are a few things we can do to ease the freeze—curl up next to a fire; snuggle under a cozy blanket, sip on hot cocoa and, of course, chow down on some belly-warming soup.
+Winter is in full swing, and as we don our parkas and hunker down for the dark, bone-chilling days ahead, there are a few things we can do to ease the freeze—curl up next to a fire; snuggle under a cozy blanket, sip on hot cocoa and, of course, chow down on some delicious soup.

-If you didn’t know, January is National Soup Month, and to celebrate, we’ve rounded up a list of 10 of our favorite soul-soothing, hearty and straight up scrumptious soups to keep you warm all month long.
+If you didn’t know, January is National Soup Month, and to celebrate, we’ve rounded up a list of 10 of our favorite soul-soothing, hearty and straight up delicious soups to keep you warm all month long.

 Nothing says sweater weather quite like grilled cheese and tomato soup.
 Rich and full of flavor, this recipe relies on seasonal ingredients such as roasted tomatoes, fresh garlic and thyme.
 It’s thick and creamy with an amazing depth designed to dip or sip.
 To make the perfect puree, we recommend using an immersion blender.

 Butternut squash is the perfect ingredient for cooking up a hearty winter soup.

 Creamy and bursting with flavor, the tartness of the apple helps balance out the natural sweetness of the squash.
 All you need is a few key ingredients and a little less than an hour.
 Served with a swirl of coconut cream and a heaping scoop of herby sourdough breadcrumbs, this is going to be an instant hit with the fam.

 Unlike most soups that need to simmer for hours, this one-pot tortellini takes 20 minutes.

 Loaded with fresh herbs, crushed tomatoes, sausage and pillowy cheese-filled tortellini, it’s the ultimate comfort food for busy weeknights.
 And the leftovers make for a delicious—and belly-warming—weekday lunch.